 This unit introduces students to the foundations of American politics, economics, society and culture, examining the interplay of major actors and ideas from these spheres.
 It will familiarise students with the variegated landscape of America through analysing contemporary issues using interactive approaches to learning.
 Students will survey how America's political framework either engages with or impedes social and economic actors and how these dynamics are reflected in and supported or undermined by the media and artistic expression.

-Taught first three weeks of Semester 1, 2013 by Dr Rebecca Sheehan.
+Taught first three weeks of Semester 1, 2014 by Dr Aaron Nyerges.

 This unit of study is cross-listed with the Master of Arts.